lyngon/redgrease/docs/source/quickstart.rst

     :lineno-match:
     :emphasize-lines: 2

-This Gear function does the same thing as the last function of the previous example, but instead of being composed by a string, it is composed programatically using RedGrease's GearFunction objects, in this case using the :class:`KeysReader <.KeysReader>` class.
+This Gear function does the same thing as the last function of the previous example, but instead of being composed by a string, it is composed programmatically using RedGrease's GearFunction objects, in this case using the :class:`KeysReader <.KeysReader>` class.

 The output is, just as expected: